Modeling of mouse experiments suggests that optimal anti-hormonal treatment for breast cancer is diet-dependent: Discussion

 Being a breast cancer modeling study with optimal control analysis, Oke et al. constructed a model of four variables (including normal cells, tumor cells, natural killer cells and estrogen concentration) with implementation of anti-cancer drugs and a ketogenic diet \cite{oke2018optimal}.
 They modelled the ketogenic diet as a parameter affecting tumor growth, while anti-cancer drug was modeled as an intervention strategy leading to tumor death, and estrogen concentration to decrease, so that suppression of immune cell activation was relaxed.
 In addition, optimal values of the parameters corresponding to anti-cancer drugs and ketogenic diet were searched to minimize the total tumor size and estrogen concentration on a prespecified time interval within a quadratic optimal control setting.
 The authors noted that activities of cancer cells are reduced with the introduction of a ketogenic diet and they underlined the risk of ketoacidosis as a results of too much ketogenic diet.
 The authors found based on stability analysis of tumor-free equilibrium point that tumor cells could be eliminated with treatment and ketogenic diet, if the reproduction number of the system was reduced to a value less than one.
 This is in contrast with our simulations, where HFD does not result in better treatment outcomes.
 Interestingly, it has been shown that different fat diets, i.e. based on olive vs corn oil, influence breast tumor growth and progression differently \cite{costa2004high, solanas2009differential}, adding complexity to the challenge of optimizing breast cancer treatment and diet.

 Overall, the most striking observations from our simulations are that optimal aromatase inhibitor treatment schedules and the corresponding outcomes differ based on diet, which suggests that low fat diet and other measures to reduce the amount of fat could be introduced to improve treatment outcomes in obese patients.
 In our ongoing studies, we are modeling such patient-specific treatments making use of individual level data from the NeoLetExe trial \cite{bahrami2019neoletexe}, a neoadjuvant study exploring the lack of cross-resistance between the aromatase inhibitor letrozole and the aromatase inactivator exemestane.
+The effect of switching to a low-fat diet is not necessarily immediate, because it also depends on the lifestyle and how the body is prone to accumulate fat.
+Although our extended model might be able to capture lifestyle effects different than diet, this remains to be investigated.

-\bmhead{Data and code availability} Simulations in this study were performed using MATLAB\textsuperscript{\textregistered}~R2022 \cite{MATLAB:2022}.
+\textbf{Data and code availability} Simulations in this study were performed using MATLAB\textsuperscript{\textregistered}~R2022 \cite{MATLAB:2022}.
 All data and code used in this article are publicly available in the online repository of the Oslo Center for Biostatistics and Epidemiology \href{(OCBE)}{https://github.com/ocbe-uio/optimal_BC_treatment.git}.

-\bmhead{Acknowledgments} Authors thank Toni Hurtado for fruitful discussion.
+\textbf{Acknowledgments} Authors thank Toni Hurtado for fruitful discussion.
 Tu\u{g}ba Akman was supported by TUBITAK (The Scientific and Technological Research Council of Turkey) under the 2219 Program.
 This project received funding from the RESCUER (RESistance Under Combinatorial Treatment in ER+ and ER- Breast Cancer) Project - European Union’s Horizon 2020 Research and Innovation Programme under Grant Agreement No. 847912, ERA-NET: Resistance under treatment in breast cancer (RESCUER) Research Council of Norway project code 311188 and from BigInsight with Norges Forskningsråd project number 237718.